UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life.md

 ## Game of Life overview <!-- omit in toc -->

-We're going to wrap up the semester with a set of exercises that collectively build a Racket implementation of
+We're going to wrap up the semester with a project consisting of a set of steps that collectively build a Racket implementation of
 Conway's Game of Life
 ([the Wikipedia entry](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is good and recommended).